littlegeniusgroupofcompanies/littlegeniusgroupofcompanies/README.md

 # 👋 Welcome to Little Genius Development!

-🚀 A subsidiary of the **Little Genius Group of Companies**, we focus on building:
+We are a subsidiary of the **Little Genius Group of Companies**, committed to creating high-quality, technically advanced software solutions.

-- Creative book publishing tools 📚
-- Premium websites and mobile apps 💻📱
+## 📱 What We Do

+🚀 We specialize in:
+- Developing modern and powerful **Android apps**
+- Creating **high-performance software** for daily productivity
-- Seamless checkout and payment solutions 💳
+- Building **secure, scalable, and user-friendly** digital solutions

-## 📌 Projects We're Working On
-- 📘 Little Genius Bookstore
-- 🛒 Cashfree Checkout Integration
-- 🧠 Creative Writing Tools for Kids

-## 🌐 Learn More
-📧 Contact: littlegeniusgroupofcompanies@gmail.com

-> Building tools that empower the next generation of geniuses.
+## 💡 Our Mission

+To simplify life through innovation — by building smart, reliable, and meaningful technology that empowers users of all ages.

+## 🔧 Tech Stack & Skills

+- **Languages**: Java, Kotlin, Python, JavaScript
+- **Tools**: Android Studio, Git, Firebase, MySQL
+- **Platforms**: Android, Web
+- **Focus**: Performance, UI/UX, Clean Code, and Stability

+---

+> Follow us to see how we're changing the future with tech!